 The researchers performed their experiment on mice with alopecia.
 They first prepared various concentrations of MAP

-At concentrations higher than 7.5%, they found that hair growth effects plateaued.
-This is how they determined that 7.5% was highest concentration needed for improving hair growth.
+At concentrations higher than 7.5%, they found that hair growth effects plateaued, which is how they determined that 7.5% was the highest concentration needed for improving hair growth.

 The researchers also wanted to test various concentrations of MSM, along with the 7.5% MAP.
 This included:

 5-10% MSM was able to produce better hair growth effects compared to MAP 7.55 alone.
 The researchers.
-In fact, the amount of hair growth achieved was proportionate to the concentration of MSM used.
+The amount of hair growth achieved was proportionate to the concentration of MSM used.

-In the next phase of the experimentation, the researchers wanted to find out how and why MSM was able to enhance hair growth.
+In the next phase of the experimentation, the researchers wanted to determine how and why MSM could enhance hair growth.

-The scientists first tested the hypothesis that MSM itself worked to enhance the growth of hair, compounding the effects of MAP.
-This was based on the idea that MSM provides sulfur which is used to create keratin for the hair fibers.
+The scientists first tested the hypothesis that MSM itself worked to enhance hair growth, compounding MAP effects.
+This was based on the idea that MSM provides sulfur, which creates keratin for the hair fibers.

-The scientists applied 7.5% MSM by itself to the backs of mice with alopecia.
-But no hair growth was achieved.
+The scientists applied 7.5% MSM to the backs of mice with alopecia but did not achieve hair growth.

-The next hypothesis they tested was that MSM works as a skin penetration enhancer, by improving the transdermal delivery of MAP to the follicles.
-When applying higher concentrations of MSM along with the 7.5% MAP, they found that skin penetration actually decreased, instead of improving.
+The following hypothesis they tested was that MSM works as a skin penetration enhancer by improving the transdermal delivery of MAP to the follicles.
+When applying higher concentrations of MSM along with the 7.5% MAP, they found that skin penetration decreased instead of improving.
 This outcome disproved the notion that MSM helps improve hair growth by enhancing the receptivity of the skin.

 The final possibility tested by the researchers was that MSM improved the retention of the 7.5% MAP.
 When measuring the amount of MAP in the skin due to 10% MSM, they found that it had accumulated at an impressive 8.5 ug/cm2, nearly 200 times more than MAP alone.

-The researchers concluded that while MSM does not improve hair growth, it can work in a dose dependent fashion to improve the retention of a particular ingredient in the skin, like MAP, to boost its effectiveness.
+The researchers concluded that while MSM does not improve hair growth, it can work in a dose-dependent fashion to enhance the retention of a particular ingredient in the skin, like MAP, to boost its effectiveness.

-Methylsulfomethane – MSM supplement usage is primarily recommended for treating inflammation.
-Inflammation is part of our immune system’ response.
+Methylsulfonylmethane (MSM) supplement usage is primarily recommended for treating inflammation.
+Inflammation is part of our immune system’s response.
 It is intended to help our tissues heal, following an injury, or provide defense against invaders like viruses and bacteria.

-During an inflammatory reaction, our bodies release cytokine proteins which signal and communicate for other resources (e.g. hormones, nutrients and immune cells) to aggregate at the site of the trigger in order to fix the issue.
+During an inflammatory reaction, our bodies release cytokine proteins which signal and communicate for other resources (e.g., hormones, nutrients, and immune cells) to aggregate at the site of the trigger to fix the issue.

-MSM treats chronic, low-grade inflammation by inhibiting a protein complex and nuclear factor known as NF-kB which promotes gene expression for the production of cytokines, chemokines and expression molecules
+MSM treats chronic, low-grade inflammation by inhibiting a protein complex and nuclear factor known as NF-kB, promoting gene expression to produce cytokines, chemokines, and expression molecules.

-Within the context of hair follicles, inflammation is often linked to a common and reversible form of hair loss known as telogen effluvium which manifests as unwanted thinning and shedding.
+Within the context of hair follicles, inflammation is often linked to a standard and reversible form of hair loss known as telogen effluvium, which manifests as unwanted thinning and shedding.

 By suppressing excessive inflammatory responses throughout the general physiology, MSM can also contribute to healthier hair follicles.

-Health articles found online discuss the detrimental effects of oxidative stress.
-And many people are aware that this issue can be countered with the help of antioxidants.
+Health articles found online discuss the detrimental effects of oxidative stress, which is often countered with antioxidants.

 Oxidative stress is a leading cause of aging processes in the body which also affect our hair follicles.
-It is is caused by unstable free radical molecules which are missing an electron and attempt to regain it by stealing it, so to speak from nearby cells and tissues, perpetuating a chain reaction.
+It is caused by unstable free radical molecules that miss an electron and attempt to regain it by stealing it, so to speak, from nearby cells and tissues, perpetuating a chain reaction.

 MSM supplements are often described to have powerful antioxidant capabilities.
-However, the compound itself works to aid in the synthesis of glutathione in the liver, As the most important antioxidant found within our bodies, it is often regarded as an anti-aging nutrient.
+However, the compound itself works to aid in the synthesis of glutathione in the liver.
+As the most critical antioxidant found within our bodies, it is often regarded as an anti-aging nutrient.

-Glutathione requires sulfur , a nutrient which can be supplied by MSM.
-As this antioxidant works to neutralize free radicals within the body, it contributes to the health, vitality and longevity of our hair follicles.
+Glutathione requires sulfur , a nutrient that MSM can supply.
+As this antioxidant works to neutralize free radicals within the body, it contributes to our hair follicles health, vitality, and longevity.

-In summary, MSM can improve the delivery of other topical agents which benefit the hair producing functions of the follicles.
-However it will not directly promote hair growth.
-Rather, MSM can realistically be expected to stave off inflammation and oxidative stress as two key sources of follicular damage which can lead to possible hair loss.
+In summary, MSM can improve the delivery of other topical agents that benefit the follicles’ hair-producing functions.
+However, it will not directly promote hair growth.
+Instead, MSM can realistically be expected to stave off inflammation and oxidative stress as two critical sources of follicular damage, leading to possible hair loss.

 Frequently Asked Question – What is MSM?

-MSM can be made synthetically in lab settings and most commercially available MSM in the food and pharmaceutical industry is synthesis.
-Very precise methods of synthesis results in bio-identical MSM that is the same in every practical sense as the naturally occurring form.
+MSM can be synthetically in lab settings, and the most commercially available MSM in the food and pharmaceutical industry is synthesis.
+Exact synthesis methods result in bio-identical MSM that is the same in every practical sense as the naturally occurring.
 Likewise, MSM can also be derived from natural plant sources such as

 - Alfalfa sprouts